• Help & Advice

 What is Transitioning?

-The word ‘transitioning’ refers to the process of changing your gender expression (how you present your gender to the world) to match your gender identity, rather than the sex you were assigned at birth.
+The word ‘transitioning’ refers to the process of changing your gender expression (how you present your gender to the world) to match your gender identity (how a person sees or feels about themselves), rather than the sex you were assigned at birth.

 Transitioning is an inner journey of reflection that often begins with a person coming out to themselves.
 This can feel lonely if they are not ready to share their thoughts with anyone else, but it can also feel exciting and relieving to have some understanding from the people in their lives.
 It can also take a while to fully process, so anyone who is transitioning should take all the time they need.